Augustus7734/astrozane-hugo/content/about/resume/resume.md

 ● Packing, shipping, storage, and repair of telescopes and optics often worth $1,000 or more.

 ## **Skills**
 ● Writer/editor with extensive knowledge of classical and modern history/geopolitics, aerospace, optics, astronomy, and other science/engineering topics
 ● Code: HTML/CSS, Python, Visual Studio
-● Webdev: WordPress, HubSpot, Wix, Hugo (this site was made using Hugo) ● Ads: Meta, Google, TikTok
+● Webdev: WordPress, HubSpot, Wix, Hugo (this site was made using Hugo)
+● Ads: Meta, Google, TikTok
 ● Social media: Moderator for Reddit/Discord communities, [over 3,000 Instagram] followers(https://www.instagram.com/astro_zane/)
-● Office: MS Office Suite and G-Suite (I am particularly good with sheets/Excel) ● CRM tools: HubSpot, SalesForce, Tableau
+● Office: MS Office Suite and G-Suite (I am particularly good with sheets/Excel)
+● CRM tools: HubSpot, SalesForce, Tableau
-● AI prompting and coding: I mostly use GPT, Claude, and DeepSeek personally ● Hardware: Extensive experience with working with precision small parts such as optics, screws ● Fabrication: Trained in stick and MIG welding, cabinetry/woodworking ● Familiar with tech topics such as GDPR and other regulatory aspects
+● AI prompting and coding: I mostly use GPT, Claude, and DeepSeek personally
+● Hardware: Extensive experience with working with precision small parts such as optics, PC parts
+● Fabrication: Trained in stick and MIG welding, cabinetry/woodworking
+● Familiar with tech topics such as GDPR and other regulatory aspects

 ## **Volunteering**